ATB BoostR Live Event

 - What is the back story?

 The business started when a friend moved to Canada from Columbia.
-After finding out about the hardship his friend went through five friends stated the company.
+After finding out about the hardship his friend went through, five friends stated the company.

 - Why pay more for coffee?

-- How much for a bag?
+- How much for 1 bag of coffee?

 This presentation was by Jamie Ayles who hopes his business can provide entry level co-packers the ability to sell their products.